Carpet Chameleon Care Guide

 As previously mentioned, captive-born chameleons are recommended over wild-caught chameleons, who tend to have more health problems.

-However, all chameleons are susceptible to get sick from a variety of sources: stress-related diseases, parasites, kidney failure, metabolic bone disease, and respiratory infections are the most common.
+However, all chameleons are susceptible to get sick from various sources: stress-related diseases, parasites, kidney failure, metabolic bone disease, and respiratory infections are the most common.

 A pet chameleon should visit the veterinarian every six to 12 months for a checkup and should have regular fecal and blood tests to check for parasites and other diseases.